sauravsehgal24/FizzBuzz/readme.md

 # FizzBuzz App

 Classic children’s game “Fizz buzz”.
-This is a microservice which loops through a sequence of numbers ranging from 1-100 and prints the following result:
+This is a microservice which prints the following result:

 - if a number is multiple of 3 then print "Fizz"
 - if a number is multiple of 5 then print "Buzz"